 - Wrap in Plastic: Place clean and labelled dahlias in a plastic grocery bag or black garbage bag.
-Do not tie the bag shut–you still want there to be some airflow.
+Do not tie the bag shut, as you still want there to be some airflow.
 Place the bag in a cardboard box, making sure that the dahlias stay dark.

-- Place the dahlias in a container with moist (but not wet!) peat moss, growing mix, or vermiculite–or a combination of all three.
+- Place the dahlias in a container with barely moist (but not wet!) peat moss, growing mix, vermiculite, or a combination of all three.
 It doesn’t matter which one you choose.
 Cover loosely with a black plastic bag to keep it dark.

 - Are your dahlias in containers?
 You can just trim the stem, cover the dahlia loosely so it is dark and there is still airflow, and store the whole container in the basement.
 You could also store it in an attached garage as long as the temperature doesn’t go below freezing.

 DON’T SET AND FORGET: CHECK YOUR DAHLIA TUBERS ONCE A MONTH